 Benches and tables near the playground make this park an excellent place to visit.
 The layout of the park allows multiple groups to participate in separate activities without interfering with each other while using the park.

-Truth Park shelter is located on Pottawatomie Avenue between South Manhattan and 11th streets.
-This shelter has stationary tables, one large grill, a playground, and basketball court nearby.
+Truth Park shelter is located on Pottawatomie Avenue between South Manhattan Avenue and 11th Street.
+This shelter has stationary tables, one large grill, a playground and basketball court nearby.
 Lights and electricity are available.

 All park shelters are open during regular park hours for public use.
 Exclusive use is always granted to those who have obtained a reservation permit through the Parks and Recreation Office.
-A copy of this form has been included at the bottom of this page, and can be filled out and submitted with payment to the address given on the form.
 Confirmation will be returned via mail, and must be in the possession of the recipient while using the park facility.